Mom's Labour Bag Checklist - Part 1

 A few words of advice - write it down and pack it in your labour bag.

-During the throes of active labour, logic, and rational thought, tend to fly out the window.
+During the throes of active labour, logic, and rational thought, tends to fly out the window.
 It helps to have a written record of your goal for this experience.
 It keeps you on track and away from those oh-so-tempting drugs that you swore you wouldn't need!

 Something To Do